alexOlshanskyy/snake_ai/README.md

 This project uses two techniques to play snake.
 One is path finding with shortest/longest paths using A* algorithm.
-The other is Hamiltonian cycles, which finds a cycle around the grid and follows it.
+The other is Hamiltonian cycle, which finds a cycle around the grid and follows it.

 ### Pathfinding